When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Help!
-My Dog Ate Part of a Nylabone!
+My Dog Ate Part Of A Nylabone!
 What Do I Do?

-If your dog has eaten part of a Nylabone, you need to go to the vet immediately!
-The components of a these bones are very difficult for your dog to digest and can cause many problems, not only to your pup’s health but also to your bank account.
-It’s important to watch your dog and check his toys each time before giving them to him to make sure the toys are still in good condition and that there aren’t any pieces missing.
+If your dog has eaten a large piece of Nylabone, you need to go to the vet immediately!
+The components of these bones are challenging for your dog to digest and can cause many problems, not only to your pup’s health but also to your bank account.
+It’s critical to watch your dog and check his toys each time before giving them to him to make sure the toys are still in good condition and that there aren’t any pieces missing.

 Are Nylabones Safe For Dogs?

-What Size of Nylabone Should I Get?
+What Size Of Nylabone Should I Get?

-Nylabones come in different sizes so make sure you are purchasing the correct size for your pup.
-You don’t want to get a Nyla Bone made for a puppy and give it to your 90 pound Labrador Retriever.
+Nylabones come in different sizes, so make sure you are purchasing the correct size for your pup.
+You don’t want to get a Nylabone made for a puppy and give it to your 90-pound Labrador Retriever.
 She’ll have that thing torn up so fast that you’ll be on your way to the vet immediately!